 Still, most critics agreed that the C3 was again getting “long in the tooth” and, while the prestige of owning a Corvette continued to flourish amongst consumers, serious automobile enthusiasts were beginning to question how much longer it would be before Chevrolet introduced the “next generation” of the beloved sports car.

 With more than a half decade to go before the actual arrival of the C4, the speculation would continue, though the engineers behind Corvette still had a few tricks up their sleeves, as would be seen in the coming years as the production of the third-generation “Shark” started to draw to a close.

+The last six digits for the Corvette Coupe begin at 400001 and run thru 453807, accounting for all 53,807 Corvette Coupes built in 1979.
+5,227 Corvettes were sold in Canada.
+Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 1979 Corvettes, the location of the Vehicle Identification Number (VIN) is stamped on a plate attached to the left front body hinge pillar.
 Read more: 1979 Corvette VINs.

 Core Features & Factory Options